05 Jul Think you have premenstrual dysphoric disorder (PMDD)?

 Cognitive behavioral therapy: This is a short-term (often about six months) round of sessions with a therapist trained to help you identify and cope with PMDD symptoms.
 This gives you tools you can use to help keep your emotions more balanced, sleep more soundly and deal with other PMDD issues.

-Destressing: Stress has been shown again and again to exacerbate premenstrual symptoms of all intensities because of the cascade of changes stress creates in the brain.
-Try to find a stress-reducing practice you enjoy–be it yoga, meditation or t’ai chi–and do it regularly.
+Destressing: Stress has been shown again and again to exacerbate premenstrual symptoms of all intensities because of the cascade of changes stress triggers in the brain, which then impacts levels of reproductive hormones.
+Try to find a stress-reducing practice you enjoy—be it yoga, meditation or tai chi—and do it regularly.

 I recommend trying all of these approaches to find the right treatment or combination of treatments that work for you.